xyproto/fstabfmt/README.md

 ## Features and limitations

 * Can format `/etc/fstab` files.
-* Will use 2 spaces between all fields, if they are of equal length.
+* Will use 2 spaces between all fields by default, if they are of equal length.
 * The shorter fields are padded with spaces.

 ## Example use

 * Run `fstabfmt /etc/fstab` to see the formatted output.
 No changes are made to the file.
+* Run `fstabfmt -s 8 /etc/fstab` to see the formatted output with 8 spaces between fields.
+Again, no changes are made to the file.
 * Run `fstabfmt -i /etc/fstab` to make changes to `/etc/fstab`.
 Always keep a backup, just in case.

 ## Example output